 I'm going to show that Prospero was Queen Elizabeth using just quotes, once that is established then I will expand on the information.
 I will show that Ariel was Sir Francis Drake by just his own actions first, then I will expand on that too.
 I will also show that the Tempest was about the destruction of the Spanish Armada using less than one page of this teachers aide summary of the play, then guess what?
 I will expand upon that too.
 Here's a great little summary of the Armada's defeat.

 Why do it this way?
 With such stringent self imposed limitations?
 To show that it is an art.
 [And that is how I started it out but then I realized that there is a lot more information that needs to come out so guess what, I expanded upon it.
 Some things just need to be said in words.
-On thing was about Sir Francis Drake that few realize what effect he had on the world.
+One thing was about Sir Francis Drake.
+Very few realize what effect he had on the world.
 When he robbed treasure from Spain they branded him as "the Master Thief of the Unknown World" and made certain that everybody thought he was nothing but a useless pirate.
-That nothing he ever did had merit or should be considered as great.
-Then when he went around the world the Spanish were in a conflict.
+That none of his actions had any merit or should be considered as great.
+Then when he went around the world the Spanish were in a great conflict.
 They had made sure they were thought great for going around the world.
 Now they were stuck.
 Everybody said 'if Drake is a nobody and he sailed around the world invading Spanish territory' then lets do it too.

 Why the play?
-If the Spanish had already been defeated then why bother castigating in the play?
-They were going to come back every year until the took over England.
-That is what the real purpose for the play.
-They did about eight or fifteen things wrong according to whether you listened to the King of Spain or General Parma They fought repeatedly many times and never let one defeat stop them before.
+If the Spanish had already been defeated then why bother castigating them in the play?
+They were going to come back every year until they took over England.
+That is what the real purpose was for the play.
+They did about eight or fifteen things wrong according to whether you listened to the King of Spain or General Parma.
+They fought many times and never let one defeat stop them before.
 They had long lost God's help in any of their actions and so were carrying themselves through life like Nazi's by force of will alone.

-The Spanish went around and around with revolts in the Netherlands (this account will burn you out it's so long)so they weren't going let being defeated by the English just one time stop them.
+The Spanish went around and around with revolts in the Netherlands (this account will burn you out it's so long) so they weren't going to let being defeated by the English just one time stop them.
 Their intent was to come back in a year and not make the same 'mistakes' which I feel was God's intervention.
 So Elizabeth had to 'gut them' which was her way of saying she had to destroy their will to fight us English.
 Actually it meant something completely different from destroying their will to fight which we often hear on the news.
 That can only be termed a temporary solution.
-'Gutting them' meant precisely that she change them completely so that at the 'gut level' they felt very uncomfortable about ever doing anything to the English or even thinking it.
-The resolute change that it creates is permanent.
+'Gutting them' meant precisely that she change them completely so that at the 'gut level' they felt very uncomfortable about ever doing anything again to the English or even thinking it.
+The resolute change that this play created is permanent.
 She sure was the cats meow.